freddiejbawden/notes/nc/multi-objective-opt.md

 As we improve F_2, we harm F_1.
 To perform optimally we want to improve one function without losing performance on another.
 This is called "Pareto Efficincy".

 "Pareto Efficincy" is a state in which it is impossible to change the values as to make any criterion better off without making one criterion worse off.
+Formally, an allocation of {x_1, ..., x_n} where x_i ∈ R for all i, is pareto optimal if there is no other feasible allocation {x_1', ... , x_n'} such that, for some utility function fitness, f,  for each dimension i, f(x_i') >= f(x_i) and  f(x_i') > f(x_i) for some i.

 ## GAs for MOO